lehnertu/TEUFEL/README.md

 ---------

-A number of test cases is provided which serve both for code benchmarking against known results and a coding examples.
+A number of test cases is provided which serve both for code benchmarking against known results and as coding examples.
 All tests can be built from the main folder  by

 ```make tests```